MicrosoftDocs/CommunityToolkit/docs/maui/alerts/snackbar.md

 `ToastNotification` which is used to show `Snackbar` on Windows has 2 types of activation: foreground and background.

 Foreground activation type is used in `CommunityToolkit.Maui` library.
-That means the new instance of application is executed.
-It is up to the developer how to handle such situation.
-There are some proposals:
+That means, whenever a notification is shown a new instance of application is executed.
+It is up to the developer how to handle such situations.
+Here are a few suggestions:

 1. Use Single Application Instance.